kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 feature gate and set the CPU Manager policy to 'static'.

 At the beginning of the test, the code will determine if the system under test has support for single or multi-NUMA nodes.

 ## Single NUMA Systems Tests
-For each of the four topology manager policies, the tests will run a subset of the current CPU Manager tests.
+For each of the five topology manager policies, the tests will run a subset of the current CPU Manager tests.
 This includes spinning up non-guaranteed pods, guaranteed pods, and multiple guaranteed and non-guaranteed pods.
 As with the CPU Manager tests, CPU assignment is validated.
 Tests related to multi-NUMA systems will be skipped, and a log will be generated indicating such.

 ## Multi-NUMA Systems Tests
-For each of the four topology manager policies, the tests will spin up guaranteed pods and non-guaranteed pods, requesting CPU and device resources.
+For each of the five topology manager policies, the tests will spin up guaranteed pods and non-guaranteed pods, requesting CPU and device resources.
 When the policy is set to single-numa-node for guaranteed pods, the test will verify that guaranteed pods resources (CPU and devices) are aligned on the same NUMA node.
 Initially, the test will request SR-IOV devices, utilizing the SR-IOV device plugin.

 ## Future Tests
 It would be good to add additional devices, such as GPU, in the multi-NUMA